-This M.A. in Management degree program is based on Distributed Adaptive Leadership—preparing today’s executives to mobilize people and solutions in response to accelerating change, market disruption, and social discord.
+This M.A. in Leadership and Management degree program is based on Distributed Adaptive Leadership—preparing today’s executives to mobilize people and solutions in response to accelerating change, market disruption, and social discord.
 In this program, students will:

 - Diagnose, deploy, and evaluate adaptive solutions in distributed systems